hokhoi02new/vietnamese_food_recognition/README.md

-# 🍜 Vietnamese Traditional Food Recognition
+# 🍜 Vietnamese Traditional Food Classification

 ### Introduction
 This project focuses on building a system to classify and recognize traditional Vietnamese dishes using deep learning and computer vision techniques.
 The goal is to support applications in tourism, restaurants, and enhance user experience.